k4lls/SurveyTools_QGIS/README.md

 # 3. Script 2 — Apply Template to Waypoints
 **File:** `2_Apply_Template_to_Waypoints.py`

-Transforms ZEN setup points into real electrode and antenna coordinates in **UTM**.
+Generate a new template of real electrode and antenna coordinates in **UTM** at each setup waypoints.

 ### Output layers
 1. **Electrode/Antenna points**